Visible thread veins on the legs — Fotona Nd:YAG vascular laser, supported by lymphatic drainage.

 The treatment is performed as an outpatient procedure at our clinic, with no anaesthesia required.
 Most clients describe the sensation as similar to a rubber band snap, and the treatment is well tolerated.
 Our practitioners will assess the extent and distribution of your thread veins during a thorough consultation, mapping out a treatment plan that addresses all affected areas systematically.

-For clients with extensive thread veins, a phased approach may be recommended, treating different areas of the legs in separate sessions to ensure thorough coverage and optimal results.
-Compression stockings may be recommended for a short period after treatment to support the healing process and optimise outcomes.
+For clients with extensive thread veins, a phased approach may be recommended, treating different areas of the legs in separate sessions to ensure thorough coverage.
+Compression stockings may be recommended for a short period after treatment to support the healing process.
+Leg thread veins typically need one to three sessions per area depending on vessel size and distribution, with sessions spaced four to six weeks apart.

 Leg thread veins develop when small vein walls weaken and dilate, making them visible through the skin.
 Several factors contribute.
 Genetics — leg thread veins run strongly in families.
 Hormonal influences (pregnancy, contraceptives, HRT) particularly affect leg venous function.
 Prolonged standing or sitting compromises venous return.
 Venous reflux — where vein valves fail and blood pools — contributes in more significant cases.
 Obesity, trauma, and previous DVT all increase risk.
 Fair-skinned people of Northern European descent are most susceptible.